Dynamical phases in growing populations: understanding recovery from bottlenecks: Results

 where $1$ is the indicator function, $\mathcal{N}$ denotes the size of the ensemble over which the average is taken, and the integration is understood in the It\^{o} sense.
-The time $T=2\times 10^4$ is chosen to be larger than the maximum duration of our simulations of growing populations, which we stop when population sizes exceed $10^{10}$ (see Appendix~\ref{app:gil-ito}).
+The time $T>\left(\log N_\mathrm{max}\right) / (b-d)$ exceeds the entire duration of our growing simulations (which we stop at $N_\mathrm{max}=10^{10}$) and represents an effective cutoff, so that the statistics of fixed size simulations are not skewed by events that are highly unlikely to occur in the growing simulations ({\it i.e.}, with characteristic rates $\ll1/T$).
+Such a large but finite $T$ therefore aims to capture the average transient behaviour of a growing population at a particular $N$.